georgeflanagin/trueusersetup/README.md

 1. Choose a Linux 9 computer as the build environment.
 2. Install the development tools, and build the code.
 3. Use `scp` to move the files from the build environment to the NAS.
-4. On the NAS, `chown nobody:nogroup` on the new software.
+4. On the NAS, `chown nobody:nogroup` on the new software to ensure availability and correct permissions.